shankhabasu/python-ach/README.rst

 ACH file generator module for python.
 So far, this has been tested with "PPD" and "CCD" batches with addenda records.
-Forked from `python-ach` by Travis Hathaway.
+Forked from `python-ach` by Travis Hathaway and released on PyPI as `carta-ach`.

 Example
 =======